 Network management is a collection of processes and tools that promote network consistency, track network change, and provide up to date network documentation and visibility.
 By building and maintaining configuration management best-practices, you can expect several benefits such as improved network availability and lower costs.
-These include:

 - Lower support costs due to a decrease in reactive support issues